DavidUWL/Project-4/README.md

 ### Future Implentations
 * For this project, as emails were made optional for signup, i deemed the email booking as not having enough value to implement on this epic.
 However i do want to implement this in the future and make validated emails mandatory on signup.
 * I would like to refactor the table automation so that larger tables do not get occupied by small cover numbers EG 1 person at a table that could seat 4.
-* I would like to redesign the navbar for mobile devices so that a sidebar overlay is used instead of a dropdown.
+* I would like to redesign the navbar for mobile devices so that a sidebar overlay is used instead of a dropdown as some elements overlay over the dropdown nav element.

 ## Technologies Used